mergermarket/tf_fastly_frontend/README.md

 Also, some HTTP headers obfuscation will be configured (http.Server, etc.)

+Request logging is deployed by default for all Fastly configurations - Fastly uses Real-Time Logging feature to push logs directly to Logentries.
+Make sure you pass `le_logset_id` and set `LOGENTRIES_ACCOUNT_KEY` environment variable in order for this module to work.

 **NOTE:** If you want to use HTTPS you need to set up SSL Certification beforehand

 Module Input Variables